Aliases for DMPK Gene

-DMPK (Dystrophia Myotonica-Protein Kinase) is a Protein Coding gene.
-Diseases associated with DMPK include myotonic dystrophy and myotonic dystrophy 1.
-Among its related pathways are G-protein signaling RAC1 in cellular process.
+DMPK (Dystrophia Myotonica Protein Kinase) is a Protein Coding gene.
+Diseases associated with DMPK include myotonic dystrophy 1 and myotonic dystrophy.
+Among its related pathways are Cardiac conduction and G-protein signaling RAC1 in cellular process.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is STK38L.
+An important paralog of this gene is CDC42BPA.

 UniProtKB/Swiss-Prot for DMPK Gene